 Before we proceed to our main results let us provide some preliminary materials beginning with our model.
 Consider the following master equation of a boson system coupled weakly to a zero-temperature environment:

 where $a$ and $a^{\dagger}$ are the annihilation and creation operators of the boson system, $\Gamma$ is the decay rate, and $\omega$ is the angular frequency of the boson system.
-Here, we draw attention to the fact that we do not work in the rotating wave approximation where we can eliminate the $H$ term.
-In the article, we adopt the Schr{\"{o}}dinger picture.
+Here, we draw attention to the fact that we do not work in the interaction picture where we could eliminate the Hamiltonian term.
+Instead we will work in the Schr{\"{o}}dinger picture.
 The decay rate $\Gamma$ and the angular frequency of the boson system $\omega$ have the dimension of reciprocal time.
-In this paper, we assume that the time evolution of the system is determined by this master equation.
-We summarize solutions of the master equation in Appendix~\ref{Appendix-A}, we explicitly show the solution of such a master equation.
+In Appendix~\ref{Appendix-A}, we explicitly show the solution of such a master equation.